Low Back Pain - Coping With Chronic Back Pain

 Asking for support from others is not always easy.
 It can be hard to tell someone about your problems.
-But you should not be afraid to ask for help.
+But don't be afraid to ask for help.

 Where you can get support

-Friends.
+- Friends.
 Building strong relationships with others is important for your emotional well-being.
-Don't be afraid to ask your friends for support.
 Helping is a big part of friendship.
 At times you may be the one who encourages a friend.

-Your doctor.
-Find a doctor you trust and feel comfortable with.
+- Your doctor.
+Find someone you trust and feel comfortable with.
 Be open and honest about your fears and concerns.
 Your doctor can help you get the right treatments, including treatment for depression or other problems.